 As a condition of attending the 47th National Collegiate Security Conference (NCSC XLVII), the Secretariat requires that the head delegate from each participating delegation reads, acknowledges, and enforces adherence by their delegation to the following Code of Conduct policy.
-All violations of this Code of Conduct will be handled directly by the conference Executives.
+All issues pertaining to and violations of this Code of Conduct will be handled directly by the conference Executives.

 Delegates will be expected to abide by the rules, regulations, and policies of the DoubleTree by Hilton in Crystal City.